w3f/Grants-Program/Chess-On-Chain.md

 ### Project Details
 1: Substrate Blockchain : ChessonChain is built with Substrate framework, This provides ChessonChain with a high degree of flexibility in terms of its features, functionality, and governance and forks

-2:Token Supply : ChessonChain will use  a native token , which is used as the in-game currency for players to participate in online chess games, tournaments, and events.
-The token is also reward  for Players through Play 2 Earn model, Validators , and other in-game activities like voting and governance
+2:Token Supply : ChessonChain will use  a native token , For storing value , incentivicing plays for  tournaments, and events.
+The token is also reward  for Players through Play 2 Earn model, Validators , and other in-game activities like voting and governance (this is not directed at a token sale )

-3:Play 2 Earn Model: The Play 2 Earn model is one of the core features of ChessonChain, which incentivizes players to participate in the platform and strive for excellence.
-By earning rewards in the form of in-game tokens and NFTs, players are motivated to continue playing and improving their skills.
-This creates a vibrant and growing community of chess enthusiasts, who are passionate about the game and its possibilities.

-4:Multichain Architecture:
+3:Multichain Architecture:
 Chessonchain's multichain architecture is designed to allow players  connect with multiple Preffered  chains and participate in games across different networks this happens from Authenticating Players
 To participate in Chessonchain and earn tokens on both the user chain and the Chessonchain blockchain, users will need to authenticate themselves on both networks.
 Here's how the process may work:

 Creating a User Chain:
 The first step is for the user to create a personal user chain Account /Key (wallet)  that  they will play with and represent with , store their checkmate NFTs earned from playing on Chessonchain.
-This user chain can be created using any blockchain technology that supports NFTs that will accept and partner with ChessOnchain (For now Stacks , Solana ,Near ,Eth )
+This user chain can be created using any blockchain technology that supports NFTs that will accept and partner with ChessOnchain (For now Stacks , Solana ,Near ,Eth, polkadot ) by connecting several blockchains to play chess together we create a multichain economy using  tokens, confirmations and mints

-Registering on Chessonchain:
-This registration process involves sending a transaction to the Chessonchain blockchain that includes their user chain address as well as other relevant information such as their username and public key. by connecting several blockchains to play chess together we create a multichain economy using  tokens, confirmations and mints
+4:Play 2 Earn Model: The Play 2 Earn model is one of the core features of ChessonChain, which incentivizes players to participate in the platform and strive for excellence.
+By earning rewards in the form of in-game tokens and NFTs (this tokens are not directed at a token sale ) , players are motivated to continue playing and improving their skills.
+This creates a vibrant and growing community of chess enthusiasts, who are passionate about the game and its possibilities.